 PLAGIARISM AND STRUGGLING WRITERS: 4 MORE TIPS

-3. Conference with students immediately.
-Ask students to print out their sources or at least be able to pull them up while you talk.
-While their thought process is still fresh in their minds, guide them through important revisions.
+If printing isn’t possible, at least make sure students can open the sources up while you talk.
+While their writing thought process is still fresh in their minds, guide them through important revisions.
 Many struggling writers forget in-text citations, omit signal phrases for attribution, and leave out punctuation for direct quotes.
 Some of them use the synonym replacement approach to paraphrasing.
 Conferencing with students as frequently as possible allows you to intervene before students write an entire essay in this manner, further reinforcing their lack of understanding.

 Ultimately, it’s important to remember that students are learning.
-If a student doesn’t use class time wisely, procrastinates on writing the rough and final draft, and doesn’t ask me any questions or take my feedback throughout the writing process, that’s laziness.
-In those instances, the student earns a failing grade.
-Yet, most students will make concerted efforts to cite their sources correctly after they realize the magnitude of the problem.
+If a student doesn’t use class time wisely, procrastinates on writing the rough and final draft, or doesn’t ask me any questions or take my feedback throughout the writing process, that’s lack of effort.
+In those instances, the student earns a failing or incomplete grade, especially if parents have been contacted and support has been provided throughout the process.
+Yet, most students will make concerted efforts to cite their sources correctly after they realize the magnitude of the issue.
 In our twenty-first century society where intellectual theft and piracy have become the norm, convincing students that plagiarism is unethical is the first step toward solving the problem.